asanurag/Dashboard_Transaction/README.md

        - Y category: 5 items
        - Z category: 3 items
    - **Combined Response:**
-     - Fetched data from all the above APIs, combine the response, and send a final combined JSON response.
+     - Fetched data from all the above APIs, combined the response, and sent a final combined JSON response.

 ## Frontend Task

 - Using the APIs to build the following on a single page:
   - **Transactions Table:**
     - List transactions using the API.
-    - Month dropdown should display options from January to December.
+    The month dropdown should display options from January to December.
-    - Default selected month is March.
+    The default selected month is March.
     - Table lists transactions of the selected month using the API.
-    - Search transactions box matches title/description/price and filters the transactions of the selected month using the API.
+    - Searching transactions box matches title/description/price and filters the transactions of the selected month using the API.
     - Clearing the search box displays the initial list of transactions for the selected month using the API.
-    - Pagination controls load data for the next/previous page using the API.
+    - Pagination uses API to control load data for the next/previous page.
   - **Transactions Statistics:**
-    - Display total sale amount, total sold items, and total not sold items for the selected month from the dropdown using the API.
+    - Using the API, display the total sale amount, total sold items, and total not sold items for the selected month from the dropdown.
   - **Transactions Bar Chart:**
-    - Display the price range and the number of items in that range for the selected month using the API.
+    Using the API, Display the price range and the number of items in that range for the selected month.
+  - Using Tailwind CSS for styling.

 ## Database

-- Using MongoDB Atlas for your database.
+- Using MongoDB Atlas for the database.

 ### Note

-Feel free to implement your own design to change the look and feel.
+Feel free to implement your design to change the look and feel.